Yes we do ship worldwide.

-WH30 Promotion applies to paintings, frames, prints, mirrors, tiles, and framing services.
+BOGOEASTER Offer: Purchase any framed or unframed oil painting displayed on our website and receive an additional framed or unframed oil painting of your choice of equal or lesser value for free.
 This offer cannot be applied to previous or pending purchases.
-It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, mirrors, doorbusters collection, custom size orders and special orders.
+It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, art deal of the day, doorbusters, mirrors, custom size orders and special orders.

 **If a painting is returned damaged and not in its original packaging (with protective corners and box) a fee will be issued against the credit due for the returned item.
 Not to exceed the full purchase price and no less than 1/2 the value of the item if item arrives in unsellable condition.

 Giovanni Boldini, despite being born and buried in Ferrara, Italy, rose to prominence in England and France.
 After receiving a small amount of training in Florence, he traveled to London.
 He transitioned from some of his earlier paintings of landscapes into a career portraitist, painting the likenesses of some of London's most prominent people.
 This reputation only grew after his move to Paris.
 His long, flowing, and expressive brush strokes are emotive and free.